Stressed man holding glasses, indicating potential stress related to homeownership or finances.

 Beware Of Unscrupulous Lenders

-As a veteran, you want to watch out for unscrupulous lenders.
+As a veteran, you should watch out for unscrupulous lenders.
 These lenders target VA mortgage holders by encouraging them to apply over and over for loans in a process called churning.

-The Bottom Line: The VA Is Committed To Keeping Service Members In Their Homes
+The Bottom Line: The VA Is Committed To Keeping People In Their Homes

-The VA has various assistance alternatives for eligible service members, veterans and qualifying surviving spouses who are struggling with their mortgage payment.
-Talk to your mortgage servicer about options that may be available.
+The VA has various assistance alternatives for eligible service members, veterans and qualifying surviving spouses who are struggling with their mortgage payments.

 Miranda Crace